Pain threshold VS Pain tolerance

 Now, why do these two terms cause us so many problems?
 Well, one thing is that in the common mind, they tend to be used interchangeably, even some doctors will make this mistake.
 And it is a major mistake.
 As one form, Pain tolerance, means just as it says ... how much pain can we take ?
 Well, for those of us with FM, we are the Olympic athletes of pain, given our ability to "tolerate pain" We put up with more pain on an average day, than most people would in a month.

 But our pain threshold, meaning the level at which we perceive pain, is much lower.
-The short explanation is that it is due to the sheer amount of substance P in the spinal column, which in most people with FM stands at 3-5 times as much as normal.
-This is why FM is classed as a pain amplification problem.
-Further, our nero chemistry is out of whack so the brain does not process pain signals in the manner that it should, mainly by not filtering them out.
-Moreover, our nervous systems also does not filter out input, rather, it grabs on to it and tends to make it worse.
-Collectively, this is called Hyperalgesia. ( see definitions further down )
+The short explanation is that it is due to the sheer amount of substance P in the spinal column, which in most people with FM stands at 3-5 times normal.
+Furthermore, our nerochemistry is out of whack so the brain does not process pain signals in the manner that it should, mainly by not filtering them out.
+Moreover, our nervous system does not filter out painful input as it should, instead it grabs on to it and cranks up the volume so to speak.
+Collectively, this is called Hyperalgesia. ( see definitions further down ) There are other factors, but due to all of the above and more, FM is classed as a pain amplification problem.

 Moral Values :